crypt0ace/Write-Ups/README.md

 # TryHackMe, HackTheBox, Vulnhub Write-Ups.
 ---
 \
-A repo of all the write-ups I wrote while solvig the boxes.
+A repo of all the write-ups I wrote while solving the boxes.
 The formating is really messed up I know.
 They are supposed to be the ones I refine for my blog.
 Right now they might contain the files from the box, exploits I downloaded and tested  etc.

 ### Fair Warning:
 > They also might contain the flags so sploiler alert!!